 So is the P-45 (P-71) worth the money?
 I’d definitely say it is.

-For about 400$ you get a great digital piano with realistic piano sound and a full-size hammer action keyboard, which mimics that of an acoustic piano.
+For its fairly affordably price, you get a very decent digital piano with realistic piano sound and a full-size hammer-action keyboard, which mimics that of an acoustic piano.

 It makes the P-45 perfect for learning on and helps build proper finger strength and technique needed for playing an acoustic piano